ntoll/ntoll.github.io/article/why-computers-4/index.md

 speaker or microphone.

-Just as a Turing machine iterates over the same cycle of reading from the head, writing to the tape and transitioning to a new state, a microprocessor chip, synchronised by a clock, carries out a similar iterative cycle of work one instruction after another.
+Just as a Turing machine iterates over the same cycle of reading from the head, writing to the tape and transitioning to a new state, a silicon based chip, synchronised by a clock, carries out a similar iterative cycle of work one instruction after another.
 In fact, the clock speed of your machine's CPU tells you how many instructions the chip will carry out each second (for instance, a